Improving Transferability of Adversarial Examples via Bayesian Attacks: Bayesian Attack for Improved Transferability

 \subsection{Construct a Posterior without Fine-tuning}

-Given any pre-trained DNN model whose parameters are $\hat{\rvw}$, we can simply obtain a posterior $\mathcal{N} (\hat\rvw, \sigma^2\mathbf{I})$ without fine-tuning by assuming it as an isotropic Gaussian. $\sigma$ is a positive constant for controlling the diversity of distribution.
-Similarly, we can consider $\rve_k \sim \mathcal{N} (\mathbf{0}, \sigma_{\rve}^2\mathbf{I})$.
-Figure~\ref{fig:1} compares the effectiveness of generating transferable attacks using Eq.~(\ref{eq:bayesian_attack}) and the original implementation in our ICLR paper~\cite{li2023making}.
+Given any pre-trained DNN model whose parameters are $\hat{\rvw}$, we can simply obtain a posterior distribution for $\rvw_j$ without fine-tuning by assuming it follows an isotropic Gaussian~\cite{li2023making} centered at $\hat{\rvw}$, \ie, $\rvw_j \sim \mathcal{N} (\hat\rvw, \sigma^2\mathbf{I}_{d_\rvw})$, where $\sigma$ is a positive constant that controls the diversity of distribution.
+Similarly, we can consider $\rve_k \sim \mathcal{N} (\mathbf{0}, \sigma_{\rve}^2\mathbf{I}_{d_\rve})$, and it is equivalent to vr-IGSM~\cite{wu2018understanding} which suggests adding isotropic Gaussian noise into the model at each attack iteration.
+However, the improvement of joint diversification of model input and model parameters on adversarial transferability remains uncertain.
+Figure~\ref{fig:1} compares the effectiveness of generating transferable attacks using I-FGSM (non-Bayesian), the original implementation of BasicBayesian~\cite{li2023making} (Bayesian over $\rvw_j$ alone), the implementation of vr-IGSM~\cite{wu2018understanding} (Bayesian over $\rve_k$ alone), and our approach in Eq.~(\ref{eq:bayesian_attack}) (Bayesian over both $\rvw_j$ and $\rve_k$); Gaussian posteriors were assumed for the latter three methods.
 The experiment was conducted on ImageNet with ResNet-50 used as the substitute model; experiment details are deferred to Section~\ref{sec:setting}.
-Apparently, introducing either model diversity or input diversity in a Bayesian manner could outperform the baseline I-FGSM on all victim models.
-More significantly, a joint diversification could further enhance adversarial transferability with a 17.05\% increase in the average success rate compared with considering the model diversity alone~\cite{li2023making}.
+Apparently, a joint diversification could further enhance adversarial transferability with a 17.05\% increase in the average success rate compared with considering the model diversity alone~\cite{li2023making}, and a 9.37\% increase compared with considering the input diversity alone~\cite{wu2018understanding}.
+Observing the success of joint diversification, we propose a fine-tuning approach in Section~\ref{sec:finetuning} to obtain a more suitable posterior of model parameters.
+Additionally, we incorporate the principles of improved distribution modeling from SWAG to further improve the posteriors of both parameters and inputs in Section~\ref{sec:swag}.